microsoft/botframework-solutions/samples/declarative/assistants/VirtualAssistant/README.md

 * Run `\Deployment\Scripts\deploy.ps1 -name "<NAME OF YOUR RESOURCE GROUP>" -location "westus"`
 * You will see status updates as it provisions the Azure resources and publishes knowledge base content.
 Note that it will take roughly additional 5 minutes to fully provision these resources.

 When completed, you will see a message with the knowledge base settings.
-You may copy these into the Composer Bot Settings.
+You may copy these into the matching Composer Bot Settings.

 ### Change the personality dataset